 This is a great tool when you have a scene with a video agenda/contents.
 This can be transformed into a menu to navigate.
 See the example video below

 If you just want the annotation to open an external URL instead of jumping to a timecode, this is possible as well.
 Use the appropriate code within Step 5 below.

-4. Give your event a title, then click HTML and erase the content.
+- Give your Action a title, then click HTML and erase the content.

 - Choose what you want your annotation to do:

 - If using timecodes, make sure to change the bracketed number to indicate the second that the video should jump to. e.g.

 - Click Annotation Style